ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 ### Success!

-I wear the t-shirt at a party for ~4 hours: dancing, jumping, playing games, without a single issue.
+I wore the t-shirt at a party for ~4 hours: dancing, jumping, playing games.
-The LED kept blinking non-stop for the entire night.
+And the LED kept blinking non-stop for the entire night.

 And everybody loved the t-shirt :-)